-Welcome!!
+Welcome!
 This section of our website is for students who have been admitted to a Summer 2015 program.
 It contains the next steps and forms you'll need to complete prior to departure.
 Some programs may also have additional instructions and forms that can be found through your application website here or sent out by the program director.

-If you received your admission letter and have not already completed the Intent to Enroll form be sure to do so prior to the deadline noted in your letter.
+If you received your admission letter and have not already completed the Statement of Committal be sure to do so prior to the deadline noted in your admissions email.
 If we don't hear from you by the deadline, your admission to the program may be withdrawn and your place offered to another applicant.

 Items 1-3 must be completed and submitted to the Penn Summer Abroad office before you can be registered for courses.
-Refer to the deadline in the "Important Dates" email sent to you upon your admission.
+Refer to the deadline in the email sent to you upon your admission.
 Plan ahead.
 You will need to schedule an appointment with either your physician or the Student Health Center in order to complete the health forms.
 Print out the checklist above for further instructions.

 2. Health Form